 - Cheerio, squinty faces!
 Squinting is another cause of wrinkling, but those silly faces will be a thing of the past once you can actually see what's in front of you.

 - See ya, McSteamy!
 Wouldn't it be nice to enjoy a cup of coffee without steaming up your lenses?
 Or to leave an air conditioned room and not have your glasses fog up?
-And then there's this annoying little problem: There's no need for a weather app when you wear glasses.
+There's no need for a weather app when you wear glasses.

 - Later, layers!
 Once you have LASIK, you can say goodbye to layering regular sunglasses on top of your prescription lenses.
 Trust me, it's not a flattering look.

 - Ciao, airline baggage fees!
 You can pack lighter once you cut out the lens solution, glasses cases, cleaning wipes, and all of that extra paraphernalia that goes along with proper eye care for lens wearers.

 OK, so I've listed a few superficial reasons to get rid of the glasses — but some of these are serious issues!
 (If you've ever had pink eye, you know it's no laughing matter.)
 I've heavily researched the topic of laser vision correction, and I'm sharing my findings in a few upcoming posts.

 My 3-part series on laser vision correction: